mgarox/convertplaybook/README.md

 [![Python Logo](https://www.python.org/static/community_logos/python-logo.png)](https://www.python.org/)
 [![Made with Jupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?style=for-the-badge&logo=Jupyter)](https://jupyter.org/try)

 ##### Convert Playbook is a program to convert exported elastic SIEM rule file in NDJSON format to Excel file.
-This program is powered by Python.
+This program is powered by Python and Jupyter.
 This program is for individual purpose only.

 ## Features